 Cancer Clinical Trials

-- All medical care and testing needed to determine eligibility for an NCI Cancer Clinical Trial.
+- All medical care and testing needed to determine eligibility.

 Clinical trials are research studies that help find ways to prevent, diagnose or treat illnesses and improve health care.
 When enrolled in these studies, you get care that is considered the latest medicine or therapy, but is not yet approved as standard care.